lchacon-LANL/pixie3d/doc/README.txt

 5.1> Input file

 Before execution, the user should set the input file, "pixie3d.in".
 Defaults are provided within PIXIE3D for all quantities, which are explained in the readInput.F file.
 An excerpt of this file is included in App.
-1.

-Of these parameters, several deserve further discussion here.

-equil: specifies the equilibrium type.
-Several are provided.
-The user
-       is encouraged to look into the file setEquilibrium.F to view available ones, and to code new ones.
+1 (for pixie3d.x) and App.
+2 (for pixplot.x).

 5.2> Serial execution